junxit/us-congress-bills-113/metadata.md

 - 2014-07-11 — Placed on the Union Calendar, Calendar No. 389.
 - 2014-07-11 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-518.
 - 2014-07-11 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-518.
+- 2014-07-22 — Considered under suspension of the rules. (consideration: CR H6588-6592)
+- 2014-07-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4572.
+- 2014-07-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-07-22 — Mr. Walden moved to suspend the rules and pass the bill, as amended.
+- 2014-07-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6588-6589)
+- 2014-07-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6588-6589)
+- 2014-07-22 — The title of the measure was amended.
+Agreed to without objection.